matloff/fasteR/README.md

 answer is that R, like most computer languages, treats TRUE and FALSE as 1 and 0, respectively.
 So we summed the vector (0,1,1), yielding 2.

-Getting back to the quesiton of the number of years in which the Nile flow exceeded 1200, let's look at that expression again"
+Getting back to the question of the number of years in which the Nile flow exceeded 1200, let's look at that expression again:

 ``` r
 > sum(Nile > 1200)